kutsenko/clair/README.md

 Use `-o`/`--output` to save the model response to a file.
 When no filename is supplied, the first attached file name with `.txt` appended is used; if no files are attached, `response.txt` is created.

+By default the CLI lets the selected AI model interpret attached documents.
+Use `--extract-text` when you prefer to run local extraction tools (PDF via PyPDF2, DOCX via python-docx) before embedding the contents into the prompt.